Contents

 The developers were required to update database records manually with SQL as and when required by management.
 For some tables, management had been provided with SQL commands to INSERT and DELETE records! ⏱️💣💩

 My first priority was to create maintenance screens for each of the underlying database tables.
-This would allow management to safely maintain the data.

 The Solution